EU Blue Card

 Requirements for an EU Blue Card

-- the equivalent of 180 credits of tertiary education or five years of relevant professional experience
+- have the equivalent of 180 credits of tertiary education or five years of relevant professional experience

-- a contract or offer of employment for highly qualified work for at least one year
+- have been offered a highly qualified work that lasts for at least one year

 Your employer must